buhrmi/buhrmi/README.md

 ## Need some real estate marketing?

-Reach out at buhrmester@cdmn.de to start your real estate marketing endeavours.
+Reach out at buhrmester@cdmn.de to start your next real estate marketing endeavour.